fcttechnologies/TranscriptionStudio/README.md

 ## Feature highlights
 - Simple web UI for submitting a video link and optional custom title.
-- Progress tracking across download, transcription, summarization, and file writing steps.
-- Markdown output (when enabled) includes URL, timestamp, summary, key points, and full transcript.
+- Markdown output (when enabled) includes URL, timestamp, and full transcript.
-- Toggle to include transcript only and no summmary or key points.
 - Toggle to skip markdown file creation (off by default) if you only want the clipboard-ready text.
 - Clipboard-ready text block for quick sharing.